sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 ### 1. EC2

 Elastic Compute Cloud is the oldest of the five services.
 Its `StartInstances` and `StopInstances` commands are idempotent.
 If I try to start a compute instance that is already running, my request succeeds.
-The dynamic response message tells me that the instance was already running at the exact time of my request, in case I need to know.
+The dynamic response message mentions that the instance was already running at the exact time of my request, in case I need to know.

 ```json
 "StartingInstances": [